 The Two Minute Exam That Can Save Your Life

 In our office, free oral cancer screening has always been a routine part of his patients regular oral exams for those 18 years of age and older.
-During this exam Dr. Levy and Dr. Popkin use the VELscope, a revolutionary, sophisticated hand-held device used for oral cancer screening that can save a persons life.
+During this exam Dr. Levy use the VELscope, a revolutionary, sophisticated hand-held device used for oral cancer screening that can save a persons life.
 VELscope’s fluorescence technology provides early detection of abnormal oral tissues.

 Patients love the reassurance and peace of mind it gives them.

 Complimentary Oral Cancer Screening

 The technique is completely non-invasive.
 The VELscope emits a blue light into your mouth that penetrates through the surface of your oral tissues.
-This causes different fluorescence responses deep within the oral tissues that helps Drs.
-Levy and Popkin differentiate between normal and abnormal tissue.
+This causes different fluorescence responses deep within the oral tissues that helps Dr. Levy differentiate between normal and abnormal tissue.
 Under the light, normal tissue will glow a bright green.
 Abnormal tissue shows up much darker.

 Nearly 50,000 new cases of oral and throat cancers are diagnosed each year in the United States.
 Oral cancer kills one person every hour in the U.S., and without proper detection methods, a person may have oral cancer and not even know it until its too late.
 Early detection plays a major role in a patients survival.
 By diagnosing and treating oral cancer early, a patients five year survival rate is 80 to 90 percent greater.